dev7a/ocelot/docs/oidc.md

 # OIDC Setup for GitHub Actions

-This document explains the OpenID Connect (OIDC) integration used to allow GitHub Actions workflows, particularly those running in user forks, to securely publish Ocelot Lambda layers to an AWS account.
+Securely automating your Ocelot build and deployment pipeline is obviously a good idea.
+This document details the OpenID Connect (OIDC) integration that enables GitHub Actions, particularly in user forks, to publish custom Lambda layers to your AWS account without the need for long-lived access keys.
+For definitions of technical terms, the [Ocelot Glossary](./glossary.md) can be a helpful reference.

 ## Purpose